ashafaei/bow-translation/README.md

 ### What's in the dataset?
 The dataset contains
 * IXMAS Precomputed and quantized dense trajectory features.
 You can also use the vocbulary inside these files to quantize your own dense trajectory features to use with this code.
 * Trained transition matrices for 426 viewpoint changes.
 The procedure to prepare this data is explained in the paper.

+### I have a question?
+You can either contact [Alireza Shafaei](http://cs.ubc.ca/~shafaei/) or [Ankur Gupta](http://www.cs.ubc.ca/~ankgupta/).